States Losing Population: Exodus From California and Illinois to Florida and Texas Continues

 Long-Term Migration Patterns Hold Steady

-U-Haul rental trucks had the highest demand for outbound moves from California and Illinois in 2022.
+U-Haul rental trucks had the highest demand for outbound moves from California Massachusetts, Illinois, and New Jersey in 2023.

 1. Texas (1)